roxuz/vagrant-ubuntu-rserver/README.md

 exit
 ```

-Start R in your web-browser by navigating to `localhost:8787` (on the local network `192.0.0.1`) and enter your username and password.
+Start `RStudio` in your web-browser by navigating to `localhost:8787` (on the local network `192.0.0.1`) and enter your username and password.

 #### Vagrant box (ubuntu/xenial64)
 ---